gagle/node-argp/README.md

 <a name="body_text"></a>
 __Body#text(str[, prefix]) : Body__

 Prints a text message.
 By default it's line-wrapped at 80 columns and supports multilines (line breaks, `\n`).
-The `prefix` is mainly used to indent the text with some spaces.
+The `prefix` is a string that is printed before each line.
+It's mainly used to indent the text with some spaces.

 <a name="body_usage"></a>
 __Body#usage() : Body__